xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 because they "bank" against the labor of others, in the future, literally borrowing someone else's time.
 Doing things the right way now saves unnecessary effort later.

-### 1.5 Target daily, real-world computation.

-Programming classes in the sciences often begin with coding for coding's sake, intended an audience inherently interested in logic, math, and engineering.
-The humanities must find its own intrinsic motivations for learning to code, broad enough to appeal to the community at large.
-For this reason, we begin our class with exercises that target daily computation and writing related tasks that are common to humanities researchers whatever particular research interest they may have.
-We create small "experiments" that address one's writing, for example.
-These include a lab session in which students analyze their own documents for commonly over-used "weasel words,"[^ln-weasel] for example.
-Working with one's own documents introduces important concepts like "relative" and "absolute" paths, file formats, and small shell utilities like `grep` (used to search through text files), `wc` (word count), `sed` (stream editor for text transformation), that can later be extended into more advanced concepts in system administration or natural language processing.
-When put together, these small utilities form the students' first programs, performing tasks like "safely rename all the files in this folder according to such-and-such rule," or "keep a daily log of my writing progress."

-[^ln-weasel]: Weasel words are words that sound very meaningful, but instead of adding, diminish the impact of persuasive writing.
-The "very" in the previous sentence, for example.

 ### 1.7 Bootstrap and time well spent.